szaumoor/ZSTweaks/README.md

 Additionally, the extra damage applied to the undead is always the base damage of the weapon, instead of 1d6+2 for the first, and 1d6+1 for the second.

 Finally, this also modifies the deva's Mace of Disruption such that it follows the same rules.

+**Component 1327** Make Club of Detonation's Fireball not tied to wizard level and improve it slightly

+The club of detonation is a fairly inconvenient weapon to use, as the fireball is presented as a detriment, and the upgrade to it reduces its chances to trigger.
+It was reworked as follows:

+- The fireball is no longer the wizard spell, tied to wizard spell levels, but a custom fireball that will deal no damage to the user and allies, and deal always 8d6+12 fire damage (Save vs. Spell for half).
+The fireball will also bypass magic resistance as it is no longer considered a wizard spell, but fire, so to speak, coming from the demon.
+- Speed factor was also modified to take into account enchantment levels, as generic enchanted weapons do
+- The chances of triggering on the +5 version were increased from 5% to 10%, as the club is no longer conceived as something that may inconvenience the user randomly with a fireball.
+It's just good news now for your party and bad news for your enemies.

 </details>